-To that end, Toyota Industries strives to further enhance its corporate governance in its efforts to maintain and improve management efficiency and the fairness and transparency of its corporate activities.
+Toyota Industries strives to enhance its corporate value in a stable manner over the long term and maintains society’s trust by earnestly fulfilling its social responsibilities in accordance with its Basic Philosophy.
+To that end, Toyota Industries endeavors to further enhance its corporate governance in its efforts to maintain and improve management efficiency and the fairness and transparency of its corporate activities.

 Toyota Industries convenes monthly meetings of the Board of Directors to resolve important management matters and monitor the execution of duties by directors.
-We also appoint outside directors who have a wealth of experience and knowledge concerning business management.
-They attend meetings of the Board of Directors and give opinions and ask questions as deemed necessary.
+We appoint outside directors who have a wealth of experience and knowledge concerning business management.
+They attend meetings of the Board of Directors and give opinions and ask questions as deemed necessary based on their individual, wide-ranging experience and insights related to the management of globally operating companies and monozukuri (manufacturing).
 Through this supervisory function of outside directors, we ensure the legality and validity of the Board’s decisions as well as directors’ execution of duties from an objective perspective.
-The Management Committee, which is composed of directors above the executive vice president level as well as relevant managing officers and audit & supervisory board members, deliberates on a variety of issues concerning important management matters such as our corporate vision, management policies, mediumterm business strategies and major investments.
+The Management Committee, which is composed of directors at the executive vice president level and above as well as senior executive officers and other executives, deliberates on a variety of issues concerning important management matters such as our corporate vision, management policies, mediumterm business strategies and major investments.